All Maptionnaire subscriptions allow you to ask three different types of map questions:

 - Map area (polygon)

 The type of map marking that the respondent draws is different in each of these elements but their functioning logic is the same.
-View our demonstration questionnaire to see how these elements can be used in a survey.
+View our demo questionnaire to see how these elements can be used.

 Set up a background map

-To use the map question elements, you must first set up a basemap in the questionnaire settings.
+To use the map question elements, you must first set up a system or a basemap in Survey settings.
 For instructions on how to do this, please see Questionnaire backgrounds

-Add the map question element and create the drawbutton
+Add the map question element to the survey page

 You can also choose a color for the drawbutton and the map marker.
 Additionally, in the Map point element, you can choose an icon from our icon library to display on the drawbutton and on the map point.
 You can browse the available icons at Font Awesome.

 Customize the element in Extra settings (optional)The Extra settings tab contains the following additional settings: